SYZ mirror symmetry for toric varieties: A quick review on toric varieties

 \section{A quick review on toric varieties}

 Before discussing mirror symmetry for toric varieties, let us set up some notations and review certain basic facts in toric geometry which we need later.
-We will follow the standard references \cite{Fulton_toric_book, Cox-Katz_MS_book}.
+We will follow standard references such as the books \cite{Fulton_toric_book, CLS_toric_book}.

 Let $N \cong \bZ^n$ be a rank $n$ lattice.
 We denote by $M := \text{Hom}(N,\bZ)$ the dual of $N$ and by $\langle\cdot,\cdot\rangle: M \times N \to \bZ$ the natural pairing.
 For any $\bZ$-module $R$, we also let $N_R := N \otimes_\bZ R$ and $M_R := M \otimes_\bZ R$.